ChrisParamdeo/OSticket-prereqs/README.md

 - Create an Azure Virtual Machine Windows 10, 4 vCPUs
 - Install, Enable and Configure IIS in Windows with CGI and Common HTTP Features.
 This is necessary to install OSticket!
-- Download and install all required files; PHP Manager, Rewrite Module,
+- Download and install all required files; PHP Manager, Rewrite Module, MySQL, OSticket, HeidiSQL, VC Redist., OSticket

-- Create a directory for php on the local directory ( C Drive )
-- Item 5
+-  <a href="https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">Source of all Downloads needed!</a>

 <h2>Installation Steps</h2>